FlowFuse/website/src/changelog/2024/02/device-auto-snapshot.md

     - changelog
 ---

-FlowFuse V2.1 introduces Auto Snapshot for your Application Assigned Devices.
+FlowFuse V2.1 introduces Auto Snapshots for your Application Assigned Devices.

 When you deploy a change to the device flows, a snapshot will be taken automatically.